vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 There are many unsupervised learning techniques, but not all of them will be useful for detecting anomalies.
 Since there's no rigid mathematical definition for what an outlier is, finding anomalies becomes somewhat subjective.
 To solve this problem, we have to evaluate our constraints and needs.
 Do we need to find anomalies in real-time?
 Do we have a time constraint?

 - **Real-time:** We don't have access to historical data, so we need an easy way to preprocess the data that is wholly independent from historical data, and the model must be simple to deploy at the source of the data stream.
 For example, we might use simple preprocessing techniques like normalization, standardization or One-Hot Encoding instead of more complex ones like windows, interpolation, or intersection.
-Isolation forests, k-means, robust PCA, or global outlier detection using z-score would be ideal, whereas local outlier factor, DBSCAN, or other hard-to-deploy methods cannot be used.
+Isolation forests, k-means, robust :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA`, or global outlier detection using z-score would be ideal, whereas local outlier factor, DBSCAN, or other hard-to-deploy methods cannot be used.
 - **Near Real-time:** We have access to historical data and our preprocessing method must be fast.
 The model has to be simple to score with.
 We can use any preprocessing technique as long as it is fast enough, which of course varies.
 Since this is still a real-time use case, we should still avoid any hard-to-deploy algorithms like DBSCAN or local outlier factor.
 - **No time constraint:** We can use any techniques we want.